-Column D represents the depth the pipe should be inserted into the socket fitting.
+The depth the pipe should be inserted into the socket fitting.
 Use this for planning the length of a cut and if no marker is available.

 Column E: Heating time for warm weather

 Usually 40-100°F. Reduce heating time slightly if working in extreme ambient heat (100 °F+).
 Never use less than 80% of the heat time in these circumstances.